EazyAlvaro/GraphsOfWrath/README.md

 It used to generate .png files with "amenadiel/jpgraph" 3.6.8, but i am now reworking it to generate ChartJS images on a HTML5 canvas, because it's more awesome.
-Much of this retooling is still ongoing.
+Much of this retooling is *still ongoing*.

 I originally wrote it CakePHP as as skill-level demo and POC in 2013, and started rewriting it recently to keep my Symfony skills alive, as i started